markcwy/gentype/README.md

 # Water Ripples

-For this tutorial, we're going to learn how to create water ripples that look like this:
+For this tutorial, we're going to learn how to create interactive water ripples that look like this:

 ## Step 1: How to access your microphone.